Stop Fighting JSON Parsing Errors in Your LLM Apps

 DSPy.rb now automatically selects the best JSON extraction strategy based on your LLM provider and model.
 No configuration needed - it just works.

-For OpenAI Users
+For OpenAI and Gemini Users

 lm = DSPy::LM.new("openai/gpt-4o-mini",